CCADB Usage Terms

-Root Store Members of the CCADB may meet by teleconference or at face-to-face meetings for the purpose of discussing improvements or changes to the operation of the CCADB.
+Root Store Operators of the CCADB may meet by teleconference or at face-to-face meetings for the purpose of discussing improvements or changes to the operation of the CCADB.
 Such discussions should not include competitively-sensitive information.
 Mozilla shall not be responsible for the expenses of any such teleconferences or meetings.

 Customizing the CCADB

 A Root Store Operator may make customization changes that only impact itself.
-Before being applied to the production instance of the CCADB, changes will be reviewed and tested by Mozilla (or its representative), including to ensure that the changes will not negatively impact any of the other Members or the CCADB.
+Before being applied to the production instance of the CCADB, changes will be reviewed and tested by Mozilla (or its representative), including to ensure that the changes will not negatively impact any of the other Operators or the CCADB.
 Mozilla will either approve or decline the proposed changes.
 If the changes are approved, then a Mozilla representative will apply the changes to the production instance of the Common CA Database.
 If the changes are denied, then the Mozilla representative will provide an explanation, and the Operator organization may submit the customizations again after addressing the feedback.

-Root Store Members may request customization changes that impact shared data and interfaces.
+Root Store Operators may request customization changes that impact shared data and interfaces.
 Mozilla (or its representative) will review, and approve or deny such requests.
-If the request is approved, Mozilla will prioritize the requested changes, and work with the members to design and test the changes in a sandbox environment before applying them to the production instance of the CCADB.
+If the request is approved, Mozilla will prioritize the requested changes, and work with the Operators to design and test the changes in a sandbox environment before applying them to the production instance of the CCADB.

 The customizations that Mozilla has applied to the CCADB are available on GitHub.

-Root Store Members may store the following types of data in the Common CA Database, as it pertains to the management of their root store programs.
-Aside from contact information, data uploaded to the Common CA Database is made generally available to the public,
+Root Store Operators may store the following types of data in the Common CA Database, as it pertains to the management of their Root Store Programs.
+Aside from contact information, data uploaded to the Common CA Database is made generally available to the public:

 - CA and subordinate CA certificate data;

 - Contact information for CA Points of Contact (name, business email address, business phone number);

 - URLs to public-facing sites and documents;